Polytechnic 8s 2017-2018

 Starting with a conservative 3-5-2, while trying to carefully weight their feet on the pitch, Poly gave space to the home team allowing them to control the game.
-After the first ten minutes, Poly felt more comfortable with the ball on their feet and started building up from the defence.
+After the first ten minutes, Poly felt more comfortable with the ball on their feet and started building up from the defense.
 Neil played a pivotal role in clearing any loose balls coming into the area and confidently carrying over the ball to the midfield.

 Soon after, Poly started creating goal opportunities with Stefan and Metodi playing the one-two trying to penetrate the opposition’s defence.
-The Bulgarian duo created a number of great opportunities to open the score, however, the luck of followups from the midfield on the last third and the opposition’s defence kept the score level until halftime.
+The Bulgarian duo created a number of great opportunities to open the score, however, the lack of followups from the midfield on the last third and the opposition’s defence kept the score level until halftime.